 If you are not sure if you have received two doses of the measles-mumps-rubella (MMR) vaccine you should have a booster dose.
-The number of measles cases worldwide has increased substantially.
+The number of measles cases worldwide has increased substantially, tragically with over 55 deaths in Tonga and over 1000 cases in New Zealand.

 Measles is a serious, highly contagious, viral illness that is easily spread through the air when an infectious person coughs, sneezes or breathes.